 Securing a personal loan can often be a bit more difficult because it is unsecured.
 Here are some of the cons:

-- You need to be a member if it is through a credit union (credit unions often have the best rates for personal loans).
+- You need to be a member if you're financing through a credit union (credit unions often have the best rates for personal loans).

 - You must have excellent credit to be eligible.